 Saving the planet starts with raw materials.
 I use Swarovski crystals and pearls.
 Swarovski has excellent credentials for ethics and environmental impacts.
 You can read all about them here.
 I also prefer using synthetic pearls from Swarovski instead of real pearls as no living animals are harmed to make them.
 Basically, the pearls are vegan-friendly.

 I have a selection of semi-precious gemstone beads.
 These are mostly chips that are the offcuts and pieces not graded as good enough to be a glinting cut crystal.
 I would rather turn these lovely chips into treasured jewellery than the pieces just going to waste.
+Though I am slowly moving away from these in favour of Swarovski crystals.

 Design & manufacture